xonsh/xonsh/docs/appimage.rst

 `AppImage <https://appimage.org/>`_ is a format for distributing portable software on Linux without needing superuser permissions to install the application.
 It tries also to allow Linux distribution-agnostic binary software deployment for application developers, also called Upstream packaging.

-In short the AppImage is the one executable file which contains the xonsh and Python.
-AppImage allows xonsh to be run on any AppImage supported Linux distributives without installation and root access.
+In short the AppImage is one executable file which contains both xonsh and Python.
+AppImage allows xonsh to be run on any AppImage supported Linux distribution without installation or root access.

 Get AppImage from Github
 ------------------------
-You can get xonsh AppImage from Github and run it on your Linux without install:
+You can get the xonsh AppImage from GitHub and run it on your Linux machine without installing it:

 .. code-block:: bash